deeplearning4j/deeplearning4j/gettingstarted.md

 ![Alt text](../img/latest_version_dependency.png)

-And paste it into your pom.xml:
+And paste it into your pom.xml, which should end up looking like this:

 ![Alt text](../img/pom_after.png)